Want to upload a new Facebook cover photo or perhaps edit a current one but you are having trouble with the sizing?

 We’ll be covering the following topics (click on a bullet point to jump to that section):

-Facebook Cover Photo Dimensions
+Best Facebook Cover Photo Size

 According to Facebook’s Help Center, your cover photo displays at 820 pixels wide by 312 pixels tall on your Page on computers and 640 pixels wide by 360 pixels tall on smartphones.